 On the show, Carrie Bradshaw’s apartment was supposed to be on the Upper East Side.
 However, the shots of her stoop musings, awkward date endings and cab hailing was actually at 64 Perry Street in the West Village.
-If you are lucky, you may catch of glimpse of Sarah Jessica Parker, the actress who played Carrie, as she lives in the West Village with her husband Matthew Broderick and their three children.
+If you are lucky, you may catch of glimpse of Sarah Jessica Parker herself, the actress who played Carrie, as she lives in the West Village with her husband Matthew Broderick and their three children.

 You’ve Got Mail

 Meg Ryan making another appearance on our list, this time with everyone’s favorite Tom Hanks as her leading man.
 If you are a fan of this movie, you will recognize Cafe Lalo as the spot where Joe first realizes that he has actually been e-mail chatting with Kathleen – his arch nemesis in the book selling business.
 Cafe Lalo is an utterly delightful, European feeling cafe on the Upper West Side.
-We love to head up here on summer nights for coffee and dessert when the windows are open!
+We love to head uptown on summer nights for coffee and dessert when the windows are open!

 Another famous Upper West Side spot features in You’ve Got Mail is Zabar’s, a specialty grocery store with delicacies like smoked fish and fresh bagels.
-Pro Tip: Not to worry, you can even have the bagels shipped to you so that you can re-create that perfect New York bagel experience at home.
+Pro Tip: Not to worry, you can even have the bagels shipped to you so that you can re-create that perfect New York City bagel experience at home.